 Good photos can make or break a site design.
 Great photos can turn a stock theme that everyone and their brother has into a semi-professional looking site that’s instantly recognized as yours.

-Your blog should be an extension of your life – but it shouldn’t be your whole life.
-If you really want to know how to start a blog – this might be the most important piece of advice you read.
+Your blog should be an extension of your life, but it shouldn’t be your whole life.
+If you really want to know how to start a blog, this might be the most important piece of advice you read.

-Worthless Blogging Advice
+Some Bad Blogging Advice

-Just “Add Value” and Write “EPIC” content about “Stuff that matters” and readers will come in droves.
+Just “add value” and write “EPIC” content about “stuff that matters” and readers will come in droves.

 Better advice: Answer questions, give direction, provide resources, solve problems.